biolink/biolink-model/guidelines/using-the-modeling-language.md

 ## aliases

-The `aliases` slot can be used to define as list of aliases for a Biolink Model class or a slot.
-This is useful for adding synonymous names to your class or slot.
+The `aliases` slot can be used to define a list of aliases for a Biolink Model class (or slot).
+This is useful for adding synonymous names to your class (or slot).

 ```yaml